GLOBAL MARKETS-Shares, dollar climb as Fed lays out new inflation strategy

 NEW YORK, Aug 27 (Reuters) - A gauge of world equity markets and the dollar rose on Thursday after the Federal Reserve said it would roll out an aggressive new strategy that aims to boost employment and allow inflation to run a bit faster for longer than in the past.

-The Fed also aims to ensure employment doesn't fall short of its maximum level, a new approach Powell said reflected an appreciation "that a robust job market can be sustained without causing an unwelcome increase in inflation."
+The Fed also aims to ensure that employment does not fall short of its maximum level, a new approach Powell said reflected an appreciation "that a robust job market can be sustained without causing an unwelcome increase in inflation."

-The dollar rebounded after initially falling and gold prices also flipped, retreating from early gains in reaction to comments from Powell that investors had widely expected.
+The dollar rebounded after initially falling and gold prices also flipped in choppy trade, retreating from early gains on Powell's comments, which investors had widely expected.

 "Ultimately, this just means interest rates are going to stay very, very low for even longer than we expected," said Esty Dwek, head of global market strategy at Natixis Investment Managers in Geneva.